dmidlo/histdata.com-tools/docs/reconstruction-streaming-contracts.md

 This is a contract layer.
 It does not generate events, implement production Temporal workflows, or publish the final Parquet product.

+The implemented [feed-epoch contracts](feed-epoch-contracts.md) are one of its bounded semantic inputs.
+A reconstruction run binds the compact epoch definition ID, and streamed windows or final events carry only their epoch or uncertain-transition assignment.
+Fingerprint payloads, fitting panels, and sensitivity intermediates never become permanent per-row columns.

 ## Contract boundary

 | Contract | Responsibility |